-My Pair of Brown Eyes knows they are also super expensive to buy here, hence a procurement in Honduras.
-He’s right.
-I know that now.
+My Pair of Brown Eyes knew they are also super expensive to buy here, hence a procurement in Honduras.
+He was right.
+It was fine.
 But Jesus on a Jetski, I think I may have aged a year or two.

 El Salvador is like the Wild Wild West of the Central Americas.
 Anything goes.
 No one bats an eye.
 As long as you aren’t waving a gun around, do whatever.

 My one star hotel in Suchitoto is sufficient, but it's surrounded by a travelling carnival, making my room lite up with flashing colours and dinging bells from all the gaming trailers, while Despacito is played over and over at an inhumane level.

 I should have booked the cozy, quaint Los Almendaros de San Lorenzo down the street, with an azul pool that’s colder than the Arctic.
 My Pair of Brown Eyes goes over and charms their bellboy, who for $2, will let me sneak in for a midday swim when it’s stupid humid out.
 Did I mention how humid El Salvador is?

 twilight, the whole town is out and electric.
 At the main square, the church sits glowing white where everyone gathers.
 It is completely surrounded by kiddy rides and a rickety Ferris Wheel.
 We shoot plastic ducks and whip balls at targets for $1 to try to win a stuffy.
 El Salvador's vibe is completely about community.
 Families and neighbours hang out, and there’s a real pride and purpose in everything they do together.